chad3814/keybard-ng/VITE_SETUP.md

 ## Future Work

-The following Vial features from `pages/js/vial/` can be added as TypeScript services:
+The following Vial features can be implemented as TypeScript services:

-- `macro.js` → Macro management service
+- Macro management service
-- `combo.js` → Combo configuration service
+- Combo configuration service
-- `tapdance.js` → Tap dance service
+- Tap dance service
-- `keyoverride.js` → Key override service
+- Key override service
-- `qmk.js` → QMK settings service
+- QMK settings service

 Each can be integrated into the React UI as needed.